Skip to content

 Yes

-In 2021, legislation was passed that for taxable years beginning after December 31, 2019 there is no Minnesota addition required for federal Section 179 expensing claimed on business property that qualifies for federal and Minnesota Section 179 expensing, including carryover amounts for property placed in service in taxable years beginning before January 1, 2020, and for property placed in service before January 1, 2020 by a partnership or S-corporation filing on a fiscal year with a partner or shareholder filing on a calendar year.
+For tax years beginning after December 31, 2019, Minnesota conforms to the Federal Section 179 limits.
+This includes carryover amounts for property placed in service in taxable years beginning before January 1, 2020, and for property placed in service before January 1, 2020 by a partnership or S-corporation filing on a fiscal year with a partner or shareholder filing on a calendar year.
 Minnesota subtractions related to prior year additions will continue to be allowed until the 5-year subtraction period ends.

 Mississippi